MicrosoftDocs/power-platform/power-platform/guidance/coe/power-bi-govern.md

 Orphaned apps, where the app owner has left the organization, will still work for users, but changes or bug fixes can only be made by an owner.
 It's important, therefore, to identify orphaned apps and find a new owner for them, or work on a retirement plan for those apps.

 ### Identify implicitly shared app connections

 - Some connectors, like the SQL Connector used with SQL Server Authentication, can be [shared implicitly with users](/powerapps/maker/canvas-apps/connections-list\#sql-user-name-and-password-authentication).
 This means that as soon as the app is published, the connection is also published and available to your users.
 Your users can then also create apps by using any connection that uses SQL Server authentication that's shared with them.

 - Identify apps that use the SQL Server Connector.
 Ensure that users are aware of the risks, and help them mitigate it by enabling Azure AD authentication for SQL Server.

-Select **SQL Server** in the **Connector Name** drop-down on the rightmost filter pane to find apps that use the SQL Server Connector.
+Select **SQL Server** in the **Connector Name** drop-down list on the rightmost filter pane to find apps that use the SQL Server Connector.

 ### Review top-used connectors in apps